 Shared Responsibility

-Some cases are not clear.
+Some cases are unclear.
 If no one knows where the bed bug problem started, both sides may need to work together.
+Both sides may need to allow entry for treatment, follow prep steps, and work with a pest management professional during bed bug control and follow-up visits.

-What Michigan Rules Generally Say (High Level)
+What Michigan Rules Generally Say

 Habitability and State Law